pratiyk/online-food-delivery-system/README.md

 # Online Food Delivery System
-This is a online food delivery system.
+This is an online food delivery system.